pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 ## Conclusion

-The launch of the new Docker-Build provider marks a significant milestone in modernizing container management for developers.
+The launch of the new Docker Build provider marks a significant milestone in modernizing container management for developers.
 Leveraging the latest BuildKit technology, this tool is a testament to our commitment to innovation and user-driven development.

 Your feedback is crucial to our ongoing improvement efforts.
-As we look ahead, we are dedicated to incorporating your insights to further enhance the Docker-Build provider.
+As we look ahead, we are dedicated to incorporating your insights to further enhance the Docker Build provider.
 Let's continue to refine and advance our tools together.

-For more details on how to utilize the Docker-Build provider, check out our [documentation](https://www.pulumi.com/registry/packages/docker-build/image/).
+For more details on how to utilize the Docker Build provider, check out our [documentation](https://www.pulumi.com/registry/packages/docker-build/image/).

 If you are still wondering "Which provider should I use?" the answer depends on whether you are doing anything related to `docker build`.